kosfar/kosfar.github.io/_posts/2018-03-18-clouds-fallacies-and-traps.md

 ## Advertised features and integrations ##

-If one thing should be told, then this is that you should not take as granted the operational readiness of a feature that is advertised or documented in the service provider site.
+If one thing should be told, then this is that you should not take as granted the operational readiness of a feature that is advertised or documented in the service provider's  website.

-The integration you and your Security Officer decided to enable in order to start auditing your users actions may be one click away (check!), the documentation is there (check!) and seems up-to-date (check!).
+The integration, you and your Security Officer decided to enable in order to start auditing your users actions, may be one click away (check!), the documentation is there (check!) and seems up-to-date (check!).
 When you enable the integration though, you realise that it simply does not work and start questioning if you are the only person on Earth that tried to use it or at least paid attention.

 ## Deprecations, EOL and new features ##